 Writing conversationally and offering valuable content that addresses customer pain points is the only way to improve organic ranking.

 We get this question a lot from clients and explain it like this: Online businesses primarily use the internet because everyone else does.
 The truth is out: 56% of consumers don’t trust a business without a website.
 Having an SEO-friendly website is a stock standard prerequisite or bare minimum, every organization must meet to thrive in the current marketplace.

 It’s a pragmatic balance.
-When you understand your target audience, you find keywords that relate to their online searches and craft spectacular copy (intelligently sprinkled with these keywords) that’s interesting and nudges them further along the marketing funnel.
+When you understand your target audience, you find relevant keywords that relate to their online searches and craft spectacular copy (intelligently sprinkled with these specific keywords) that’s interesting and nudges them further along the marketing funnel.

 That’s the basics.
 Of course, there are tricks of the trade that ensure on-page SEO copywriting delivers high ROI.